crossplane/oam-kubernetes-runtime/README.md

 * Verify that corresponding CRs are emitted.

-You should see a containerizedworkloads looking like below
+You should see a `ContainerizedWorkload` looking like below
 ```
 kubectl get containerizedworkloads.core.oam.dev
 NAME                         AGE
 example-appconfig-workload   12s
 ```

-And a manualscalertraits looking like below
+And a `Manualscalertrait` looking like below
 ```
 kubectl get manualscalertraits.core.oam.dev
 NAME                      AGE
 example-appconfig-trait   54s
 ```

 ## Community, discussion, contribution
 You can reach the maintainers of this project at: